cainesap/CEFRgrader/README.md

 To refer to this new piece of work please cite:

 Andrew Caines & Paula Buttery, 2020.
 REPROLANG 2020: Automatic Proficiency Scoring of Czech, English, German, Italian, and Spanish learner essays.
-In Proceedings of REPROLANG.
+In Proceedings of REPROLANG, co-located with LREC.

 ----